UnderNotic/dotfiles/README.md

 - change alttab extension shortcut to alt-tab
 - disable spotlight and change raycast to spotlight shortcut
 - set clipboard history in raycast to `alt+§`
-- run rectangle, dropover to start them on startup
+- run and set rectangle, dropover, linear mouse to start them on startup
 - disable siri
 - change default browser to edge -> system settings -> default browser
 - disable pointer accelaration and set tracking speed to 0,8 in linear mouse